tcosmo/CollatzRegular/README.md

 # CollatzRegular
 Code associated to the paper "First Occurrence of Parity Vectors and the Regular Structure of k-Span Predecessor Sets in the Collatz Graph", [arxiv:1907.00775](https://arxiv.org/abs/1907.00775).

+This code is also associated to an improved version of that paper called "Collatz Predecessor Sets Partition into Regular Languages".
+In this version, there is only one algorithm which is shown which is the one which derives regular expressions (Algorithm 2 in the arxiv version).

 # Structure of this Repo

 The notebook "FirstOccurrence" illustrates Algorithm 1 (the construction of the first occurrence of a parity vector in the Collatz graph).